riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

      In particular the program might do anything between work for some sense of the word <<work>>, crash, crash your computer and launch all missiles.
-More realistically the compiler can assumes that the undefined behaviors do not occur which will give rise to surprising behaviors.
+More realistically the compiler can assume that the undefined behaviors do not occur which will give rise to surprising behaviors.

  - *memory location* ---
    A memory location is one of the following (4.4 [intro.memory]/3):
-   - object of scalar type (which are possibliy cv-qualified arithmetic types, enumeration types, pointer types, pointer-to-member types and std::nullptr_t (6.9 [basic.types]/9))
+   - object of scalar type (which are possibly cv-qualified arithmetic types, enumeration types, pointer types, pointer-to-member types and std::nullptr_t (6.9 [basic.types]/9))
    - maximal sequence of adjacent bitfields all having non-zero width